-The Roux-en-Y gastric bypass, often called the "gastric bypass," has been performed for more than 50 years and the laproscopic approach has been redefined since 1993.
-It is one of the most common operations and is very effective in treating obesity and obesity related diseases.
+The Roux-en-Y gastric bypass, often called gastric bypass, has been performed for more than 50 years.
+It is one of the most common operations and is very effective in treating obesity and obesity-related diseases.
 The name is a French term meaning "in the form of a Y."

-- First, the stomach is divided into a smaller top portion (pouch), which is about the size of an egg.
+Gastric bypass surgery starts with the stomach being divided into a smaller top portion (pouch), which is about the size of an egg.
 The larger part of the stomach is bypassed and no longer stores or digests food.

-- The small intestine is also divided and connected to the new stomach pouch to allow food to pass.
-The small bowel segment, which empties the bypassed or larger stomach is connected into the small bowel approximately three to four feet downstream, resulting in a bowel connection resembling the shape of the letter Y.
+The small intestine is also divided and connected to the new stomach pouch to allow food to pass.
+The small bowel segment, which empties the bypassed or larger stomach is connected into the small bowel approximately three to four feet downstream, resulting in a bowel connection resembling the letter Y.